CounterPunch: The "Alice Donovan affair"

-During the 2016 presidential election, CounterPunch published a piece attributed to Alice Donovan, who purported to be a freelance writer but US intelligence officials alleged to be a pseudonymous employee of the Russian government.
+During the 2016 presidential election, CounterPunch published a piece attributed to Alice Donovan, who purported to be a freelance writer but who US intelligence officials alleged to be a pseudonymous employee of the Russian government.
 Donovan was tracked by the FBI for nine months, as a suspected fictitious persona created by the GRU.
 In late November 2017, after CounterPunch had published several more pieces by Donovan, The Washington Post contacted Jeffrey St. Clair about her.
 The co-editor said that Donovan's pitches did not stand out among the pitches that CounterPunch received daily and began making inquiries.
 St. Clair asked Donovan to substantiate her identity by sending a photo of her driver’s license but she did not.

 On the same day The Washington Post article about Donovan was published, St. Clair and Frank published a piece stating that CounterPunch only ran one article by Alice Donovan during the 2016 election, which was on cyber-breaches of medical databases.
 Donovan was also exposed by the newsletter as a serial plagiarizer.
 CounterPunch removed all of the articles from their site.

 In a January 2018 follow-up article, St. Clair and Frank exposed a network of alleged trolls that operated a site called Inside Syria Media Center, promoting a pro-Bashar al-Assad and pro-Russian view of the Syrian Civil War.
 St. Clair and Frank speculated that the website was connected to the same network of trolls as Alice Donovan, which was later confirmed by the Atlantic Council and other researchers.

-On 8 June 2016, "Alice Donovan", and other Russian-controlled fake American personas began promoting the DCLeaks website on Facebook.
+On 8 June 2016, "Alice Donovan" and other Russian-controlled fake American personas began promoting the DCLeaks website on Facebook.